 In this post today I am going to discuss the possibility for burpees as being a cause of back pain

 When looking at the movement from the bottom of the squat to the tall plank (top of pushup position) and back to the bottom of the squat there is a large amount of hip flexion needed.
 If performed without adequate hip mobility the lower back will have to flex.
 Twice during each repetition this flexion will occur.
 So if you perform a 7 minute burpee test and you complete 75 repetitions you will rapidly flex your lower back 150 times.
-This increases your change of aggravating your lower back.
+This increases your chance of aggravating your lower back.

 It it best to make sure that the lumbar spine is kept neutral during the movement.
 The movement should be predominantly from the hips.
 If you can’t get down to a full squat then consider using a bench to put your hands on rather than on the floor.
 Improving core stability and increasing hip mobility is important.